The WorkSafe website will be unavailable on Tuesday 16 September from 12pm–5pm due to planned maintenance.

 - vulnerable workers

-- completed the New Zealand manual mandling assessment charts (NZMAC) or the HSE (UK) online MAC tool, the risk assessment of pushing and pulling (RAPP) tool, or the assessment of repetitive tasks (ART) tool and you want to look at some additional factors
+- completed the New Zealand manual mandling assessment charts (NZMAC) or the HSE (UK) online MAC tool, the New Zealand risk assessment of pushing and pulling (NZRAPP) tool, or the New Zealand assessment of repetitive tasks (NZART) tool and you want to look at some additional factors

-- tasks that are not covered by NZMAC, RAPP, or ART (for example, manual handling-while-seated, carrying on the shoulder, exposure to vibration, levering tasks).
+- tasks that are not covered by NZMAC, NZRAPP, or NZART (for example, manual handling-while-seated, carrying on the shoulder, exposure to vibration, levering tasks).

-Read more about the MAC, RAPP, and ART assessments
+Read more about the NZMAC, NZRAPP, and NZART assessments

 There are other assessment methods that focus on different risk factors and may provide you with more information and ideas for controls.
 You can also seek specialist advice from a qualified professional.
 One way to find them is to use the HASANZ Register(external link)